pip-services/pip-services-docs/content/en/dart/components/_index.md

 no_list: true
 weight: 40
 description: >
-    Component definitions for Dart

-    This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.
-    It contains standard component definitions that can be used to build applications and services.
+    This module contains standard component definitions that can be used to build applications and services.
 ---